voxpupuli/puppet-selinux/REFERENCE.md

 Data type: `String`

 sets the name for the selinux tools package
-Default value: OS dependent (see params.pp)
+Default value: OS dependent (see data/)

-Default value: $selinux::params::package_name

 ##### `refpolicy_package_name`